|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Every life form either adapts to changes in its environment or it becomes extinct.
 During the last century, via large scale combustion of fossil fuels, mankind has changed both Earth's climate and its chemical environment to the extent that many important life forms are today becoming extinct.

 Since about 1960 combustion of fossil fuels has raised the CO2 fraction in both the atmosphere and surface water bodies by about 30%.
-Increasing the atmospheric CO2 fraction makes the atmosphere more opaque to radiation within the CO2 absorption bands, which reduces Earth's thermal infrared energy emission to outer space.
+Increasing the atmospheric CO2 fraction makes the atmosphere more opaque to infrared radiation, which reduces Earth's thermal infrared radiant energy emission to outer space.
 Simultaneously floating ocean ice is melting which reduces Earth's planetary albedo (solar reflectivity).
-As a consequence planet Earth is absorbing more radiant energy than it emits, which is causing CO2 induced global warming.
-The CO2 is one of several Green House Gases (GHGs) which exhibit this warming effect.
+As a consequence planet Earth is absorbing more solar radiant energy than it emits via infrared radiation, which is causing net heat accumulation known as global warming.
+CO2 is one of several Green House Gases (GHGs) which contribute to this warming effect.

-Another important Green House Gas is water vapor, which has a comparable effect on the emitted infrared radiation spectrum over a wider band of frequencies.
+Another important Green House Gas is water vapor, which affects the emitted infrared radiation spectrum over a wide band of frequencies.

-The CO2 induced warming also causes some air borne and surface H2O molecules to transition from ice to liquid water which reduces the fraction of incident solar radiation that is reflected back into space.
+The CO2 induced warming also causes some air borne and surface H2O molecules to transition from ice to liquid water, which reduces the fraction of incident solar radiation that is reflected back into space.
 This effect, known as a drop in albedo, further amplifies the CO2 induced warming, particularly in the circumpolar regions that have seasonal snow and ice cover.

-The increased concentration of CO2 in ocean water has made the water more acidic (reduced its pH causing CO3-- ions to convert to HCO3- ions) to the point that plankton and other marine micro-organisms that rely on CO3-- ions for forming bone and shell material can no longer thrive or survive.
-These micro-organisms are at the base of the ocean food chain and their gradual loss is causing a precipitous decline in wild fish and marine mammal populations.
-Animals further up the food chain, such as bears, which rely on wild fish stocks are now being affected as are forests that rely on bear feces for distribution of trace nutriants.
+The increased concentration of CO2 in ocean water has made the water more acidic (reduced its pH causing CO3- ions to convert to HCO3-- ions) to the point that plankton and other marine micro-organisms that rely on CO3- ions for forming bone and shell material can no longer thrive or survive.
+These micro-organisms are at the base of the ocean food chain and their gradual loss is causing a precipitous decline in herring, salmon and marine mammal populations.
+Animals further up the food chain, such as bears, which rely on wild salmon, are now being affected as are forests that rely on bear feces for distribution of trace nutriants.